pinnertw/Image_Filtering/README.md

 each line of multiple_machine_test is in the form: name load_time method blur sobel (blur+sobel) export_time

-images/test: randomly generated animated gifs with pictures of fixed width and different heights
+images/test: randomly generated animated gifs with **one** picture of fixed width and different heights